blazux/LLM-Lab/README.md

 Faster than PPO, no reference model needed like DPO, and surprisingly stable.
 Your mileage may vary, but at least it won't take forever.

 ---

+### 🔧 LoRA for RLHF

+LoRA works for RLHF too — same concept, same trade-offs.

+- **Available for PPO, DPO, and GRPO** → same presets and settings as SFT.
+- **When to use it** → when your GPU is crying, or when you want faster iteration.
+- **Merging adapters** → if you trained SFT with LoRA, merge first before RLHF (unless you're doing RLHF with LoRA too).

+Training LoRA adapters during RLHF means only the adapter weights get updated by policy gradients.
+The base model stays frozen, which can be good or bad depending on your philosophical stance.

+---